Hyper2Stack/raft-kv/README.md

 # raft-kv

-raft-kv is a sample use of the [Hashicorp Raft implementation](https://github.com/hashicorp/raft), it is a study of Hashicorp's Raft implementation.
+raft-kv is a sample use of the [Hashicorp Raft implementation](https://github.com/hashicorp/raft).

 ## Running raft-kv